All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Explore the science behind sermorelin and gut health.
 Learn how growth hormone influences intestinal repair, gut barrier integrity, and digestive function.

 Quick Answer: Growth hormone (GH) and its downstream mediator IGF-1 play documented roles in intestinal cell proliferation, mucosal repair, and gut barrier maintenance.
 By stimulating the body's natural GH production, sermorelin may support digestive health through these pathways.
-While sermorelin is not a direct gut therapy, the GH axis has meaningful connections to gastrointestinal function.
+While sermorelin isn't a direct gut therapy, the GH axis has meaningful connections to gastrointestinal function.

 What Is Sermorelin?